 Xiaomi is an emerging smartphone company with most of its products being middle range.
 They’ve not got a top flagship-like what Apple and Samsung are offering.
 In their capacity, they’re getting along extremely well.

-The difference between them and the likes of Apple and Samsung is, Samsung and Apple focus more on competing with each other flagship product.
+The difference between them and the likes of Apple and Samsung is, Samsung and Apple focus more on competing with each other flagship products.
 Xiaomi’s net profit for 2019 hit 3.472 billion yuan ($494 million), a year-on-year increase of 20 percent.
 This isn’t close to where Samsung and Apple are but what works for them is their power to target lower-level class of consumers.

 Apple and Samsung thrive on flagships, which are very expensive and only a few people can afford.
 Samsung produces middle range smartphones, but the emphasis isn’t much duel on such merchandise.
 The company put all its attention on their flagships, which make their middle range consumers irrelevant to their course.

 Xiaomi has not a single flagship which can vie with the best of Apple or Samsung.
 For this reason, they attach importance to all.
-If I can’t afford a $1000 galaxy note 10, perhaps the company may come to my aid with $600 Mi note 10 that offers a close or the same experience in a different brand.
+If I can’t afford a $1000 galaxy note 10, perhaps the company may come to my aid with a $600 Mi note 10 that offers a close or the same experience in a different brand.

 According to Tony Chen, the company is estimated $137.7M of revenue for 2020.
 A company whose market share solely depends on China and India can only be appreciative of this.
 Samsung and Apple users will come at Oppo users, claiming their phones don’t last long.

 I feel flagships do not in any way last longer than middle-range phones because there are no statistics to back that analogy.
 In any case, there’s not a single smartphone that has blown over a drop-test.
 Consider for example Oppo Reno3 Pro and the Samsung Galaxy S10.
-They both are supported 5G phones whose difference will not be significantly noticed on a daily base.
+They both are supported 5G phones whose difference will not be significantly noticed on a daily basis.

 Every year, the case has been the top brands, pricing the phones according to their influence and lower brands, pricing for the benefits of pulling in popularity.